alexwlchan/books.alexwlchan.net/README.md

 ## How I manage my reviews (the VFD CLI tool)

-This repo includes a CLI tool called "vfd", which stands for "Various Folio Descriptions".
+This repo includes a CLI tool called "vfd", which stands for "Various Folio Deliberations".
 It's named after the [mysterious organisation of the same acronym][vfd] from the Lemony Snicket books.

 It helps me manage the site: